kvitenj/PocketTerm/README.md

 - ESP32 module as a central processing unit capable of Bluetooth and WiFi communication
 - SD card slot for Data storage
 - Large and slim battery for long-term operation
-- UART, SPI, I2C I/O for wired communication debugging
+- UART, SPI, I2C(TBD) I/O for wired communication debugging
-- CC1101 and LoRa transceivers for wireless communication debugging
+- CC1101 and LoRa(TBD) transceivers for wireless communication debugging

 ---